hmrc/integration-catalogue-tools/README.md

 # Building the tool from source

 Bump the version in the build.sbt (if this version is going to be published).
+Even versions to release.
+Odd for development.

 ```